|TERMINALIA CATAPPA - TROPICAL ALMOND|

 The Tropical almond tree thrives as an ornamental tree in many tropical cities in the world.

 It is a large deciduous stately tree, originally from India, growing up to 90 feet tall with horizontal whorls of branches offering clusters of foot long, obviate leaves that turn pink-red to red - yellow before falling.

 Some of the pigments responsible for this are: violaxanthin, lutein and zeaxanthin.

 There are also flavonoids present such as quercetin and kamferol.

-The leaves contain also tannins (s. a. punicalin, punicalagin and tercatein).
+The leaves contain also tannins, such as punicalin, punicalagin and tercatein.

 The greenish - white female - and male flowers are on the same tree; these flowers are inconspicuous and not very showy.

 It has large (2 - 3 inches) nutty fruits that taste very much like commercially grown almonds.